 Hanging at the top of the rock wall can seem very dangerous.
 The amygdala (fight, flight, freeze response) doesn’t understand anchors, belay devices or the strength of ropes.
 All it is saying is, “Stop this!
 Save our life!
 Get down from here!”

 The students may perceive the situation as high risk/low frequency jumping on a rock wall for the first time.
-Which is why our guides with deep domain knowledge (high frequency again) set up the anchors, double check their harnesses and knots, belay the climbers so that the risk is properly managed while using all the time in the world that is necessary to complete a task safely.
+This is why our guides with deep domain knowledge (high frequency again) set up the anchors, double-check their harnesses and knots, belay the climbers so that the risk is properly managed while using all the time in the world that is necessary to complete a task safely.

 This is why we remind parents that sometimes we might be late dropping off your child and to not panic.
 Because we are being good risk managers.
 We are not compounding the problem by acting as if there is no discretionary time available.